-When we first moved to Spain, not 5 years ago, we arrived totally green and naive.
+When we first moved to Spain, many moons ago, we arrived green and naive.
 We never jumped on Wikipedia to research the plight and suffering of the downtrodden citizens under General Franco, nor did we study the diverse and regionally specific foods and wines savored throughout the peninsula.
 We were ignorant of the various languages and subcultures vying for national and international recognition, and we never once thought that relationships would be formed over the course of 4 hour lunches.
 With only a few months to pack our gear and fly over the big pond, Ryan and I hit dusty Spanish soil with very little understanding of the culture and its people.
 And although our approach allowed us to be very open-minded in our experiences, little did we know that as a result of our ignorance, we found ourselves in some rather uncomfortable situation.
 Case in point: finding myself unintentionally lip-locked with winemakers when caught unaware as to regional greeting habits.

 And don’t think for a single moment that I’m alone in this bemusing faux-pas.
 After interviewing wine professionals across Europe who have traveled extensively, both men and women alike have walked away flushed crimson with embarrassment when a simple hello turned into a momentary courtship.

 Hence, what I would like to provide you are my personal top ten pieces of advice to help navigate the rather unpredictable cultural landscape of salutations.
 Each of the tips is accompanied by a quote taken from stories shared with me from wine professionals throughout Europe; however, they are general tips that can be applied to various situations.

 Note to self: Please take the “suggestion section” with a healthy grain of salt.